IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 Mention the insurance quote arch again?

-* The front-end is constructed with Node.js
+* The front-end is constructed with Node.js (we used the `nodejs-express` collection)
-* The back-end is done in Java
+* The back-end is done in Java (we used the `java-spring-boot2` collection)

 This section is broken up into the following steps:

 1. Prereq: Clean up the deployed app
+1. Launch the Tekton dashboard
 1. Review pre-installed pipelines and tasks on Cloud Pak for Apps
-1. ?
-1. ?
+1. Get a GitHub Access Token
+1. Upload insurance quote frontend, and backend to GitHub
+1. Configure Tekton with Github Access Token
+1. Configure Tekton to point to repos

 ## Prereq: Clean up the deployed app